cvdlab/lar-cc/src/tex/bool1.tex

 \paragraph{CDC cell splitting with one or more facets}

-When splitting a $d$-cell with some hyperplanes, we need to return not only either the two cut parts or the cell itself when the hyperplane is tangent to a $(d-1)$-face, but also the facet lying on the hyperplane.
+When splitting a $d$-cell with some hyperplanes, we need to if TRACE: tracing = mytrace(tracing,"<aaaa")-1 When splitting a $d$-cell with some hyperplanes, we need to return not only either the two cut parts or the cell itself when the hyperplane is tangent to a $(d-1)$-face, but also the facet lying on the hyperplane.

+In the first cade it is directly computed by the \texttt{SPLITCELL} function, and if TRACE: tracing = mytrace(tracing,"<aaaa")-1
-In the first cade it is directly computed by the \texttt{SPLITCELL} function, and returned as the \texttt{equal} set of points.
+In the first cade it is directly computed by the \texttt{SPLITCELL} function, and return ed as the \texttt{equal} set of points.
+In the second case, the cell is transformed by the map that sends the hyperplane in the $x_d=0$ subspace ($z=0$ in 3D), and the searched facet is if TRACE: tracing = mytrace(tracing,"<aaaa")-1 ed as the \texttt{equal} set of points.
 In the second case, the cell is transformed by the map that sends the hyperplane in the $x_d=0$ subspace ($z=0$ in 3D), and the searched facet is returned as the (back-transformed) set of cell vertices on this subspace.

 Actually, the process is strongly complicated by the fact that the input cell (and its facets) may be cut by several hyperplanes.
 By now, we resort to the simplest computation, even if more time-expensive:  to compare each vertex of each cell fragment, against every hyperplanes.
 This approach will adapt well to the writing of a computational kernel on the GPU.